Convergence of uniform triangulations under the Cardy embedding: Introduction

 \begin{remark}[Surfaces with other topologies] Our proof techniques can also give variants of Theorem~\ref{emb-thm:main} on uniform triangulations with other topologies.
 More precisely, given some surface topology (sphere, torus, etc.), if one knows that a uniformly sampled triangulation with this topology converges to a Brownian surface, then one can establish a variant of Theorem~\ref{emb-thm:main}.
 Furthermore, we get quenched scaling limit results for macroscopic observables of Bernoulli-$\frac12$ site percolation, similar to~Theorem~\ref{thm:crossings}.
 For example, for uniform triangulation on the sphere with four uniformly sampled vertices $a,b,c,d$, in which case the convergence to the Brownian surface has been established, our method gives that the probability that $a,b$ and $c,d$ are separated by a red cycle has a scaling limit.
-For uniform triangulation on the torus, if the convergence to Brownian torus is shown, then the probability that there exists a non-contractible red cluster has a scaling limit. \end{remark}
+For uniform triangulation on the torus, if the convergence to Brownian torus is shown, then the probability that there exists a non-contractible red cluster has a scaling limit. \xncomment{Although the Cardy embedding is specific to surfaces conformally equivalent to the disk, for other surfaces we can use other percolation observables to define discrete conformal embeddings.} \end{remark}